CAPECRTPkerberosactive-directory

 Constrained

-With that ticket in hand, the service can now request a second ST using S4U2Proxy, this time to a target service listed in its msDS-AllowedToDelegateTo attribute.
-The KDC confirms that the target SPN is permitted, and if so, issues a new ST that the service can use to authenticate as the user to the downstream resource.
+With this ticket, the service can then perform S4U2Proxy.
+In this step, the service requests a second TGS to access a downstream service on behalf of the user.
+The request is limited to the target services listed in the service account’s msDS-AllowedToDelegateTo attribute.
+The KDC validates that the target SPN is permitted and, if so, issues a new TGS.
+The service can then use this ticket to authenticate to the downstream resource as the user.

 Constrained Delegation with protocol transition.